rajendra-chimala/CV-IN-HTML-CSS-Js/README.md

-# CV-IN-HTML-CSS-Js
+# CV-in-HTML-CSS
-This is my CV design using the HTML, CSS and Javascript.
+cv with html and css